-- According to a recent report from the Boston Consulting Group, 77% of youth in South Carolina with a major depressive episode do not receive any mental health treatment.
+- According to a 2024 report from the Boston Consulting Group, 77% of youth in South Carolina with a major depressive episode do not receive any mental health treatment.
 This is well above the national average of 60%. - According to the Centers for Disease Control and Prevention, youth suicide has increased significantly from 2007 through 2021.
-Suicide rates for Americans ages 10 to 24 rose 62%. - Nationally, the number of mental health visits in pediatric emergency departments increased from 7.7% of all encounters in 2011 to 13.1% in 2020. - According to the South Carolina School Behavioral Health Academy, children are 21 times more likely to access mental health services in schools than in any other setting. - In 2021, national data indicates 30% of female high school students seriously considered suicide, an increase from 24.1% in 2019, according to the CDC. - In 2021, national data indicates 13.3% of female high school students attempted suicide, an increase from 11% in 2019, according to the CDC. - High school students with depression are more than twice as likely to drop out than their peers. - Suicide is the third leading cause of death for South Carolinians between ages 10-14. - Suicide is the fourth leading cause of death for South Carolinians between ages 15-17.
+Suicide rates for Americans ages 10 to 24 rose 62%. - Nationally, the number of mental health visits in pediatric emergency departments increased from 7.7% of all encounters in 2011 to 13.1% in 2020. - In 2021, national data indicates 30% of female high school students seriously considered suicide, an increase from 24.1% in 2019, according to the CDC. - In 2021, national data indicates 13.3% of female high school students attempted suicide, an increase from 11% in 2019, according to the CDC. - High school students with depression are more than twice as likely to drop out than their peers. - The number of suicides among South Carolinians ages 10-17 have dropped from an average of 25 per year from 2020-2022 to 16 in 2023. - Suicide remains the third leading cause of death for South Carolinians between ages 15-17.